umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 ### Other config files

-The following config files contains differences, and in most cases you need to keep the ones from your Cloud project:
+The following config files contain differences, and in most cases, you need to keep the ones from your Cloud project:

 * `/Splashes/noNodes.aspx`
 * `trees.config`